sureksd/HiberoidDemo/README.md

 # Hiberoid Android to Sqlite

 *Hiberoid provide relationship between Object and Database of Sqlite.
-Hiberoid is work same as like hibernate but Hiberoid is simple to use in android.*
+Hiberoid is work same as like hibernate but Hiberoid is work on only android.
+It's simple to use in android.*

 <!--![Thumbnail of slate](thumbnail.png)-->